sarahciston/codingcare/posts/guide.md

 By being drafted from scratch on a public site, the guide shows its rough edges before it is ready—a practice of vulnerability, an invitation for conversation.
 The site is built using Github, a code repository and version tracking platform, so that every past version of the text is archived.
 Readers can compare differences in the history [for example](https://github.com/sarahciston/codingcare/commit/5e1ef814d661f43027e3d0f15b5ba87415194cfe?diff=unified) line by line and comment on the text as it changes.
 This laid bare writing process enacts the Creative Code Collective value *progress not perfection*, which is mostly a reminder for myself.

 ### why we're here

+*If you have an inkling or a fear that code might be for you, it probably is.*

 At our first meeting, initial members cited a mix of desires:
 * "to learn what language is used for what"